 Barbell Row Advantages

-1.Complete back exercise
+1. A complete back exercise

 3.Great carry over to the deadlift

-While the pull-up is also a good assistance movement, it does not come even close because the barbell row mimics the back position during deadlifts and teaches you proper back alignment and awareness.
+The popular powerlifter Ed Coan has said many times that the barbell row is one of his favorite deadlift assistance exercises.
+And while the pull-up is also a good assistance movement, it does not come even close because the barbell row mimics the back position during deadlifts and teaches you proper back alignment and awareness.